IDSIA/sacred/docs/settings.rst

 * ``CONFIG``

   * ``ENFORCE_KEYS_MONGO_COMPATIBLE`` *(default: True)*
-    make sure all config keys are compatible with MongoDB
+    Make sure all config keys are compatible with MongoDB.
   * ``ENFORCE_KEYS_JSONPICKLE_COMPATIBLE`` *(default: True)*
-    make sure all config keys are serializable with jsonpickle
+    Make sure all config keys are serializable with jsonpickle.
-  * ``ENFORCE_KEYS_JSONPICKLE_COMPATIBLE`` *(default: True)*
-    THIS IS IMPORTANT.
-Only deactivate if you know what you're doing.
+    IMPORTANT: Only deactivate if you know what you're doing.
   * ``ENFORCE_VALID_PYTHON_IDENTIFIER_KEYS`` *(default: False)*
-    make sure all config keys are valid python identifiers
+    Make sure all config keys are valid python identifiers.
   * ``ENFORCE_STRING_KEYS`` *(default: False)*
-    make sure all config keys are strings
+    Make sure all config keys are strings.
   * ``ENFORCE_KEYS_NO_EQUALS`` *(default: True)*
-    make sure no config key contains an equals sign
+    Make sure no config key contains an equals sign.
   * ``IGNORED_COMMENTS`` *(default: ['^pylint:', '^noinspection'])*
-    list of regex patterns to filter out certain IDE or linter directives from in-line comments in the documentation.
+    List of regex patterns to filter out certain IDE or linter directives from in-line comments in the documentation.
   * ``READ_ONLY_CONFIG`` *(default: True)*
     Make the configuration read-only inside of captured functions.
 This